AV idol: AV industry in Japan

-The line between "adult" and "family" entertainment in Japan is not as clear-cut as it is in some other countries.
-A celebrity may appear in AVs after already having established a career in mainstream television.
-Also, it is not rare for a popular AV actress to go on to become a mainstream celebrity.
+In Japan, a celebrity may appear in AVs after already having established a career in mainstream television.
+It is not rare for a popular AV actress to go on to become a mainstream celebrity.

-The AV, or "Adult Video" market is a major industry in Japan, reportedly worth about ¥400 billion ($4 billion) per year.
+The AV, or "Adult Video" market, is a major industry in Japan, reportedly worth about ¥400 billion ($4 billion) per year.
 In 1992, it was reported that over 11 AVs were being made every day by over 70 production companies in Tokyo alone.
 The AV market was estimated to make up about 30 percent of Japan's video rentals.
 It was estimated in 1994 that, between legal and illegal videos, around 14,000 AVs a year were being made in the country, in contrast to about 2,500 in the United States.
 In an English language interview in 2011, AV idol Azusa Maki estimated that as many as 10,000 girls attempt to get into the Japanese AV industry each year.